PostHog/posthog/README.md

 ## Philosophy

+Many engineers find it tough to work out how their products are being used.
+This makes design decisions tough.
+PostHog solves that.

-We strongly believe 3rd party analytics don't work anymore in a world of Cookie laws, GDPR, CCPA and lots of other 4 letter acronyms.
+We also strongly believe 3rd party analytics don't work anymore in a world of Cookie laws, GDPR, CCPA and lots of other 4 letter acronyms.
 There should be an alternative to sending all of your users' personal information and usage data to 3rd parties.

-PostHog gives you full control over all your users' data, while being able to do powerful analytics.
+PostHog gives you full control over all your users' data, while letting engineers easily perform powerful analytics.

+It means you can know who is using your app, how they're using, and where you lose users in the sign up process.

 ## What's cool about this?

 PostHog is the only <strong>product-focused</strong> open source analytics library, with an event and user-driven architecture.
-That means tracking identifiable (where applicable) user behavior, event funnels, and event autocapture.
-We are an open source alternative to Mixpanel, Amplitude or Heap.
+That means tracking identifiable (where applicable) user behavior, and creating user profiles.
+We are an open source alternative to Mixpanel, Amplitude or Heap, designed to be more developer friendly.

 There are a couple of session-based open source libraries that are nice alternatives to Google Analytics.
 That's not what we are focused on.